Privacy Policy

 The rights you have, and what each of these means, are explained in the table below.
 If you ask to exercise one of these rights, we may ask you to verify your identity before we process your request.
 This is to avoid confidentiality breaches and make sure we do not disclose personal data to the wrong person.

 You can ask us to send you a copy of the personal data we hold about you.
 We will carry out a reasonable search for personal data and send you the personal data that we locate within one month, or three months if your request is complex.
-We are allowed to withhold information in some circumstances, for example to protect other individuals’ privacy or in the event of a criminal investigation.
+We are allowed to withhold information in some circumstances (for example to protect other individuals’ privacy or in the event of a criminal investigation).

 You can ask us to correct, clarify or amend your personal data if it is inaccurate, incomplete, or otherwise out of date.

 You can ask us to delete your personal data in certain circumstances, for example if we no longer need it or if we have collected it unlawfully.
+Note, however, that we may not always be able to comply with your request of erasure for specific legal reasons which will be notified to you, if applicable, at the time of your request.

 You can ask us to limit how we use your personal data in certain circumstances.
 For example, if you think your personal data is inaccurate but we disagree, you can ask us to stop using it to make decisions until we can verify if it is accurate or not.